Welcome to a new school year! We are all looking forward to another successful year of learning and growing.

 B’nai Mitzvah/בני מצווה

 B’nai Mitzvah/בני מצווה students are encouraged to read Torah/תורה during t’filah/תפילה/prayer of the week of their simha/שמחה.
 Heilicher presents a gift to each B’nai Mitzvah/בני מצווה of currently enrolled students.
-We encourage parents/guardians to invite students inclusive of the entire grade if possible.
+We encourage parents/guardians to invite students inclusive of the entire grade.

 - No school business will be conducted by administration and staff from the beginning of Shabbat (or festivals) until the end of Shabbat (or festivals).